religiosa1/rate-limiters/README.md

 ## Running the project

-Each middleware uses [valkey] instance for storing request hits.
+Each middleware uses [valkey] instance for storing hits.
 So you need a valkey available to start the project.
 You can install it on your machine, use some remote instance, or launch one in the docker: